 As I became more steady, independent and newly, happily married, I moved to work in the charity sector to support people who came after me.
 I continued experimenting with technology and with the social web.
 The multilayered connections between offline and online spaces fascinated me.
 I was always a huge fan of postmodern movement so the new, digital age took it all to the next level with the option of transmedia storytelling.
 I re-activated the Polish group of Global Voices Online (citizen journalist network) and built it up to a self-sustainable level.
 I spent evenings blogging and reporting on events in my homeland.
 I participated in the European Blogging Competition and worked for MySociety in Eastern Europe.
 I also recorded a shift in my local town through the eyes of its citizens (Wantage Tales).
 More recently, I have started conducting audio interviews about a new aspect of digital – wellbeing and wellness (Cyber-Wellness Podcast).

 I continue writing, reporting, taking photos and using other media as often as I can.
 I like smaller art projects to capture something of interest, but I keep art free of charge to maintain my own take on the results of my work.
 I occasionally do small portrait commissions for clients and friends who trust my work – if both parties agree on the nature of the work.
 I use my creative skills in my paid consultancy work – I deliver smaller or larger content campaigns there and sometimes do paid commission work, but outside of work I prefer to keep my work more spontaneous and free.

-As my publisher once said: “We only happen to be writers” – I create when I really feel I have something to say or something to share.
+As my publisher once said: “We only happen to be writers”, and so I create when I feel the need to speak up.

 2004 June – “Too Poor To Move, Too Poor To Stay” (front cover)